dawsonscully/PhatAC/README.md

 # PhatAC
 A Server Emulator for Asheron's Call

-# Contact
-Chat with us on Discord at https://discord.gg/ve6uAKt as new functionality continues to be added.

 # Compatibility
 Updated to work with Throne of Destiny as of 2017.
 Make sure you have full game data files, you can download them from the official website.